JHWebDeveloper/Able2Deux/README.md

 ## [Unreleased][2.5.2] - TBD

 ### Changed
-- Anamorphic video is now automatically detected and stretched to its display aspect ratio in Fill, Fit and Transform modes.
+- Anamorphic video is now automatically detected and resized to its display aspect ratio in Fill, Fit and Transform modes.
 None preserves the anamorphic sample size and metadata.

 ### Updated
 - Updated internal downloader to latest stable version.